mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/configuration/dependency-injection.md

 services.AddSimpleSqlBuilder(
     configure =>
     {
         configure.DatabaseParameterNameTemplate = "param"; // Optional.
-Default is "p"
+The default is "p"
         configure.DatabaseParameterPrefix = ":"; // Optional.
-Default is "@"
+The default is "@"
         configure.ReuseParameters = true; // Optional.
-Default is "false"
+The default is false
         configure.UseLowerCaseClauses = true; // Optional.
-Default is "false".
-This is only applicable to the fluent builder },
+The default is false.
+This is only applicable to the fluent builder
+    },
     // Optional.
-Default is ServiceLifetime.Singleton
+The default is ServiceLifetime.Singleton
     serviceLifetime: ServiceLifetime.Scoped);
 ```